WMD-group/MacroDensity/README.md

 To-do
 ------------
-- Allows fractional as well as cartesian coordinates
+- Allow fractional as well as cartesian coordinates

 Execution
 ------------